Armenia

 [ about risk levels ]

-March 2026: Armenian airspace (UDDD/Yerevan FIR) remains open and is currently seeing increased traffic as flights reroute north around the closed Middle East corridor following US and Israeli strikes on Iran beginning Feb 28.
-The Armenia-Azerbaijan corridor has become one of the main bypass routes linking Europe with Asia.
+June 2026: Armenian airspace (UDDD/Yerevan FIR) is seeing increased traffic as operators route around the Middle East conflict zone.
+The Armenia-Azerbaijan corridor has become one of the main Europe-Asia bypass routes and remains busy with overflight traffic.

-The primary risk is potential spillover from the current Iran conflict into the southern Caucasus region, including missile or drone activity crossing the Iran-Azerbaijan border.
-There also remains a background risk from renewed military tensions between Armenia and Azerbaijan near the border region.
+The primary risk is potential spillover from the Iran conflict into the southern Caucasus region, including missile or drone activity crossing into neighbouring airspace.

 Major events:

-March 2026: Iranian drones crossed into Azerbaijan and struck the terminal building at UBBN/Nakhchivan airport; the southern sector of the UBBA/Baku FIR temporarily closed.
+March 2026: Iranian drones crossed into Azerbaijan and struck the terminal building at UBBN/Nakhchivan airport, highlighting the risk of spillover from the Iran conflict into the Caucasus region.

 Sep 2022: Clashes between Armenia and Azerbaijan temporarily closed border waypoints.